 MYTH: Only older people get haemorrhoids

-MYTH: Hemorrhoids can cause cancer
+MYTH: Haemorrhoids can cause cancer

 While more severe cases of haemorrhoids can be painful, there is no link between them and any form of cancer.
 There again, experts believe that, in some cases, having cancer may make you more likely to develop haemorrhoids, plus haemorrhoids can cause certain symptoms that are similar to those of bowel cancer both of which are good reasons to get yourself checked out by your GP if you suffer from them.

-Hemorrhoids are not a symptom of a sexually transmitted disease, neither can they be passed from one person to another.
+Haemorrhoids are not a symptom of a sexually transmitted disease, neither can they be passed from one person to another.
 There’s also no proof that having anal sex can cause haemorrhoids, though it could well make any existing haemorrhoids worse.

 Natural remedies for haemorrhoids